Skip to Content

 Here is the McIsley in all its glory!

 The food came out surprisingly fast.
-We had enough time to lurk the dining area and grab a table.
-The McIsley was a great mix of salty, sour and sweet and it was quite filling.
+We had enough time to lurk in the dining area and grab a table.
+The McIsley was a great mix of salty, sour and sweet, and it was quite filling.
 I loved the crust on the fried green tomato and would definitely order both again.
-I’m hoping to come back here on a weekday next time in hopes that I could score biscuits and gravy to take home.
+I hope to come back here on a weekday next time to score biscuits and gravy to take home.

 The biscuit with jam looked so yummy and comforting!